YuliaoGu0331/YuliaoGu0331.github.io/_pages/about.md

 My personal homepage mainly focuses on my academic career and daily life.
 I hope these things can help you learn more about me.

+# Education
+B.S.
+(2022-2026) in Theoratical and Applied Mechanics from Fudan University